how we got here

 December 2019

 A group of us visited the Senedd to demonstrate about the proliferation of IPUs in Wales..
-We met a cross party selection of Senedd members: Joyce Watson, who continues to raise the issues with the Welsh Government, Neil Hamilton who is supportive of our efforts, Kirsty Williams who is our local representative, and assistants from the other parties.
+We met a cross party selection of Senedd members: Joyce Watson, who continues to raise the issues with the Welsh Government, Neil Hamilton who was supportive of our efforts, Kirsty Williams, our local representative at that time, and assistants from the other parties.
 Leslie Griffiths (Environment Minister) and Julie James (Planning) were unavailable.

 Since then we have exchanged endless emails, and talked on the phone with Council members, the Welsh Government, and NRW (Natural Resources Wales) who are involved in planning decisions.
 We have always been told that they are conforming to planning laws and paying attention to environmental concerns.